 2) Do not complain except to Allah.

-Patience in daily trials
+Patience in Daily Challenges

 Patience in Faith

 The most important test in the life of a believer is the test of his faith.
 And life in the eternal world depends on how he passes this test.
 If a person takes a step towards the Almighty, He will run to him - this is the promise of Allah.
-If you experience that you are experiencing spiritual emptiness, go back to the basics, i.e. obligations.
-The Messenger of Allah (peace be upon him) said: “The religion is simple, and whoever burdens himself in his religion will not be able to continue to follow it.”
+If you find yourself experiencing spiritual emptiness, go back to the basics, i.e. obligations.
+The Messenger of Allah (peace be upon him) said: “Religion is simple, and whoever burdens himself in his religion will not be able to follow it in the future.”

 Patience in the face of adversity

-Patience in dealing with people
+Patience in relationships with people

 Steps